1885 - 1890

 "The Morris Type-Writer," an index writing machine, was invented by Robert Erastus Morris (1848 - 1887) of Wichita, Kansas.
 Depending on how one decides to categorize this typewriter, there were either three models produced, Nos.1 - 3, or just two, Nos.1 & 2 and a pre-production model.

-The earliest model, which had a solid wood base (pictured above), could be referred to as either a No.1 or as a pre-production model.
-The reason for such a fluid designation is, according to Adler's Antique Typewriters From Creed to QWERTY, the manufacturer of the Morris, The Hoggson & Pettis Manufacturing Company, offered two cast iron, lattice-based models, one with smaller type and another with larger, which it designated as the No.1 and No.2 models.
-Hoggson & Pettis also added a bell.
+The earliest model, with its solid wood base (pictured above), could be referred to as the pre-production model because, according to Adler's Antique Typewriters From Creed to QWERTY, the latter manufacturer of the Morris, The Hoggson & Pettis Manufacturing Company, offered two cast iron, lattice-based models, one with smaller type and another with larger, which the company clearly designated as the Nos.1 & 2 models.
+Thought the original wood-base model did not have an official designation, it was made first.

 Robert Morris applied for a patent for his typewriter in 1885, which was awarded to him in 1887 (patent no.355,703).
 At about the same time that he applied, Robert began producing and selling the wood-based model.
 Then, in 1886, he sold the design to the Hoggson & Pettis company.
 After making its modifications, also in 1886, the company began producing the Morris even though the typewriter's U.S. patent hadn't yet been awarded.
 It was, however, already patented in England as of February, 1, 1886.